shaas1704/Temp-Forecast/README.md

 # Temperature Forecasting<br>

+## Problem Overview
+Efforts to understand the influence of historical climate change, at global and regional levels, have been increasing over the past decade.
+In particular, the estimates of air temperatures have been considered as a key factor in climate impact studies on agricultural, ecological, environmental, and industrial sectors.

+## My Task
+### Objective: Build a Machine Learning model to predict the future temperature of the city.
 I was given a task to predict the temperature of a city for the next 10 years (2011 to 2020) based on the previous 30 years data (1981 to 2010).<br>

 I have done so using the versatile FbProphet package and have tuned the model according to the dataset given to me.<br>

 Dataset given for Training the data - "train.csv".<br>
 Dataset given for Testing the data (Values to be predicted for the given dates) - "test.csv".<br><br>

 # Predictions and Methodology<br>